For use with 4.4.8+

 - High Configuration, high availability, high scale -- This is great for deployments that have to scale to meet the needs of many users within extremely large organizations.
 This deployment strategy is the one employed by Codecov's SaaS offering: codecov.io.

 The remainder of this document will outline each of these deployment types in detail, as well as provide any reference materials necessary for configuration and setup.

 For all but the smallest of organizations, it is recommended to use this Deployment Strategy for trial purposes only.

-The greatest benefit to this deployment is that a single engineer should be able to produce a usable version of Codecov Enterprise in two hours or less.
+The greatest benefit to this deployment is that a single engineer should be able to produce a usable version of Codecov Self-Hosted in two hours or less.
 Therefore, it's great for testing out the product.

 This Deployment Strategy utilizes Docker volumes for persistence of the database, archive file/object storage, and caching.
 Therefore, loss of the underlying server would result in total data loss.
-For this reason, it is recommended to use this deployment only for the trial and proof of concept stage of using Codecov Enterprise.
+For this reason, it is recommended to use this deployment only for the trial and proof of concept stage of using Codecov Self-Hosted.
 However, included with this documentation are recommended modifications to make the data generated by this deployment persistent.
 It is recommended to follow those instructions if you with to upgrade your deployment in the future without any potential data loss.

 Using Cloud Services does not Guarantee Uptime

 The below modification only ensures that data generated by Codecov Self-Hosted will persist past the lifetime of the server on which Codecov Self-Hosted is deployed.